UNINETTSigma2/documentation/apps/proj.md

 TODO: insert table

-To load the default PROJ module, run
+To load the default PROJ module, run in the terminal

     module load PROJ